Xbloro/xbloro.github.io/_posts/2020-12-26-criminal_forensics.md

 The key is a file, since datas and software were found on his desktop, they is a great chance that the key is in the same place.

 Sadly we didn't found the key here.
 Maybe she was there but deleted.
 Autopsy can carve deleted file and no data were written on the disk so it should be able to recovers it, if it exist tho.

 But before that lets think.
-What do we do when we delet file in windows ?
+What do we do when we delet file in Windows ?

 The first reflex is to add it to the trashBin right ?

 Trash file is located in **C:\ $RecycleBin**, it is organise by users.

 ![recycle](/assets/images/CrimForensic/recycle.png?raw=true "recycle")

-Our user have the uid 1000, lets search for txt files  with creation date near the one of the encrypted file :
+Our user have the uid 1000, let's search for txts files with creation date near the one of the encrypted file :

 ![keyfound](/assets/images/CrimForensic/keyFound.png?raw=true "keyfound")